IgniteUI/igniteui-docfx/en/components/icon-service.md

 ## Internal Usage

-Starting with version 18.1.0 of Ignite UI for Angular, we added a new `setFamily` method that allows us to create new families of icons in the `iconService` and associate them with CSS classes, types, and even prefixes.
+Starting with version 18.1.0 of Ignite UI for Angular, we added a new `setFamily` method that allows us to create new families of icons in the Icon Service and associate them with CSS classes, types, and even prefixes.
 Additionally, icons used internally are now all declared by reference in a new `default` family with aliased names (see table bellow).

 | Icon Name      | Target Family | Target Name          | Used By                                                 | Theme                       |
 |----------------|---------------|----------------------|---------------------------------------------------------|-----------------------------|